-Edison International (EIX), the owner of California’s second-largest electric utility, and BrightSource Energy Inc. (BRSE) canceled a power purchase agreement for a 200- megwatt solar-thermal project.
+Edison International (EIX:US), the owner of California’s second-largest electric utility, and BrightSource Energy Inc. (BRSE:US) canceled a power purchase agreement for a 200- megwatt solar-thermal project.

 Utility Southern California Edison and BrightSource “mutually terminated” the contract for the developer’s Rio Mesa 2 project near Blythe, California, Edison spokeswoman Vanessa McGrady said in an e-mail.

 The California Public Utilities Commission denied the utility’s power purchase agreement for BrightSource’s adjacent Rio Mesa 1 project on Oct.
 25, citing cost concerns.
 BrightSource, based in Oakland, California, asked the California Energy Commission to suspend indefinitely the permitting process for both projects on Jan.
 16, according to a commission filing.